Master of Service Leadership and Innovation

 As an international student RIT provides extensive resources to help you during your studies.
 Outside the classroom there are over 200 student clubs to choose from to meet a wide variety of interests.
 Support and guidance for those joining our academic programs comes from the International Student Services and English Language Center.

 In addition we have international campuses in Dubai and Croatia within which we offer our academic programs.
-Students from our international campuses often chose to take a course in our programs at another international location.
+Students from our international campuses often choose to take a course in our programs at another international location.
 This provides opportunities for diverse engagement and learning.